Harold930/IOET-Exercise/README.md

 4. To run tests type 'npm test'

+## Software Architecture

+I have used MVC software architecture, making an analogy where directory /data is the Model, /main is the View and /utilities is the Controller, all this inside /src directory.
+Also, the solution has a directory called /test there are the tests that given truthly to my solution.

 ## Solution summary

 When I face this kind of exercises I like to use the divide and conquer technique, divide the general problem into smaller problems and solve them one by one until I reach the final solution.
 Here are the problems posed: